slotopol/server/README.md

 Built-in reels scanner helps to get parsheet with math description.
 There is two key parameters for reels: expectation value and standard deviation.
 Expectation value presented as RTP (Return To Player) value in percentages, and shows payout for unlimited long series of spins.
 Standard deviation helps to evaluate RTP spread for limited series, point of convergence, bankroll for user for any case, bankroll for house.

-Let's examine the scan output values ​​using an example.
+Let's examine the scan output values ​​using an example of `Gonzo's Quest` slot.

 ```txt
 $ slot_debug.exe scan -g=netent/gonzosquest -r=95 --full